leegengyu/vulnhub-box-walkthrough/hackinos-1.md

 ![](/screenshots/hackinos-1/tailShadowFile.jpg)
 * Note: `-c1G` allows us to view the entire file, because the information that we need is found on the first line.
 * The encrypted password of `root` is `$6$qoj6/JJi$FQe/BZlfZV9VX8m0i25Suih5vi1S//OVNpd.PvEVYcL1bWSrF3XTVTF91n60yUuUMUcP65EgT8HfjLyjGHova/`.
 * We will use `john` to decrypt the encrypted password.
-Before using john, we will first insert the encrypted password into a stand-alone file, which I have named as `decryptthis.txt`.
-Next, we will run `john --wordlist=/usr/share/john/password.lst decryptthis.txt`:
+Before using john, we will first insert the encrypted password into a stand-alone file, which I have named as `decryptThisPassword.txt`.
+Next, we will run `john --wordlist=/usr/share/john/password.lst decryptThisPassword.txt`:
 ![](/screenshots/hackinos-1/johnCracking.jpg)
 * Note: The wordlist used is one of those that comes with the installation of `john`.
 If you were to open the list, it states that the list is based on passwords most commonly seen on a set of Unix system in mid-1990's, sorted for decreasing number of occurences.
 The last update to the list is in end-2011, with 3546 entries.
 * The cracking process is done almost instantaneously, giving us the password as `john`.
 * Note: Running the `john` command again will not result in the cracking process being re-run:
 ![](/screenshots/hackinos-1/johnRerun.jpg)
 * Note: If you want to re-run the command to observe the process again, go to `.john` and delete `john.pot`.
-* Note: If you want to view the password again without repeating the above process, execute `john --show decryptthis.txt` (replacing the last part with your file name).
+* Note: If you want to view the password again without repeating the above process, execute `john --show decryptThisPassword.txt` (replacing the last part with your file name).
 * Now that we have our password, we will spawn our interactive shell with `python -c 'import pty; pty.spawn("/bin/bash")'`, then run `su`, entering the password `john`.
 * Next, we head to `/root`, and find that there is a file `flag`.
 However, that file only reveals to us a cryptic message, instead of the actual flag (I think?):
 ![](/screenshots/hackinos-1/flagInitial.jpg)